PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 But she could not take a step.
 The was reason elusive, buried.
 Kim was walking away slowly, wherever he was.
 Again, she thought she could catch up with him.

 Kim was telling her something though.
-He had travlled without her for a reason.
+He had travelled without her for a reason.
 The elusive reason gaining painful clarity: home was danger.

 The hay inside had lost it's bliss, but it felt like the closest thing she had to a home right now, so she went inside.

 The Tailor was sitting up looking at her.
 His face and eyes showing sympathetic sombracity.
-Could she live here? she asked herself.
-She thought The Tailor would not stop and live here.
-“Where are you going?” she asked.
+“Could I live here?” she asked herself.
+However would The Tailor stop and live here?
+“Where are you going?” she asked him.

 He thought about this but rebuffed it laying back: “That's a rather deep question for the morning.
 How about some breakfast first?
-Then we can philosophise.”.
-Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.
+Then we can philosophise.”; Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.

 “”